-17.12.2.6 Air-cooled electric propulsion motors shall be fitted with two forced-air fans, each having a capacity sufficient for normal operation of the electric motor.
-A visual signal indicating fans operation and an alarm on their shutdown shall be provided at any specified operating modes.
+17.12.2.6 Air-cooled electric propulsion motors shall be fitted with air intake filters and two forced-air fans, each having a capacity sufficient for normal operation of the electric motor.
+A visual signal indicating fans operation and an alarm on their shutdown shall be provided.

-17.12.2.7 A liquid cooling system for multiarmature machines shall be independent for each armature.
+17.12.2.7 A liquid cooling system for multi-armature machines shall be independent for each armature.